Landmark trial over Arkansas youth gender care ban resumes

 Republican lawmakers in Arkansas enacted the ban last year, overriding a veto by GOP Gov. Asa Hutchinson.
 Hutchinson, who leaves office in January, also said that the law went too far by cutting off treatments for children currently receiving such care.
 Arkansas was the first state to enact such a ban.

-But Levine said he recommends psychotherapy over gender-affirming care for the treatment of gender dysphoria, criticizing the current standard of care as using psychotherapy as “cheerleading” for such treatments.
+But Levine said he recommends psychotherapy over gender-affirming care for treating gender dysphoria, criticizing the current standard of care as using psychotherapy as “cheerleading” for such treatments.

 Levine, however, testified that he wasn’t aware of what protocols are followed by doctors who provide such care in Arkansas.